 Hubbard is a somewhat small city located in the state of Ohio.
 With a population of 7,579 people and four constituent neighborhoods, Hubbard is the 201st largest community in Ohio.

-Hubbard is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hubbard is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hubbard is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hubbard who work in office and administrative support (13.57%), sales jobs (12.26%), and management occupations (9.53%).

 The per capita income in Hubbard in 2010 was $24,242, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $96,968 for a family of four.
 However, Hubbard contains both very wealthy and poor people as well.

 The people who call Hubbard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hubbard residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hubbard include German, Irish, English, and Slovak.

 The most common language spoken in Hubbard is English.
 Other important languages spoken here include Spanish and Polish.